Shared Certificates for Neural Network Verification: Offline Proof Sharing

-To further improve the generalization from the training set to the test set, we introduce an operation called \emph{template expansion}, outlined in \cref{alg:template-widening}.
-For the scaling operation we utilize a diagonal matrix $\mD := \diag(f_{1}, \dots, f_{d})$, where $f_{i} \geq 1$ is the scaling factor for the i-th dimension, e.g. $\mD = 1.1 \mI$ would scale all dimensions by a factor $1.1$.
+To further improve the generalization of our templates from the training set to the test set, we introduce an operation called \emph{template expansion}, outlined in \cref{alg:template-widening}.
+We apply the template expansion to the result of the template generation presented in \cref{alg:template-generation-dataset} and we use the resulting widened templates for our offline proof transfer algorithm. \cref{alg:template-widening} tries to expand each of the templates $T_i$ separately, by repeatedly scaling the template's associated Box by a diagonal scaling matrix $\mD := \diag(f_{1}, \dots, f_{d})$ (\cref{alg:line:scale_wide}) until $T_i$ is no longer verifiable by the template verifier $V_T$ (\cref{alg:line:wideningcheck}).
+Here, $f_{j} \geq 1$ acts as a scaling factor for the $j$-th dimension of the template Boxes.